FabianSaldierna/module12challenge/README.md

 ## Description

 This project solves the challenge for Module 12 with React and the 'bootstrap', 'validator', and 'vite' npm packages.
+NOTE: on the Porfolio page, the deploy link for the "Weather Dashboard" project (top left project) can take a few minutes to load.

 ## Installation